jyotika6221/AURORA_NORMID/README.md

   - Analysing ticket sales
   - Checking detailed feedback
  * Promoting events on social media
- * Managing users which includes features such as-
+ * Managing users which includes features such as -
   - Adding a user
   - Removing a user
   - Updating user details